andrefernandes86/aws-cloudone-networksecurity/README.md

 ## Phase1 - Demo Preparation
 - Create 2 new Linux Instances;
+- The attacker instance must be placed in the same subnet of the bastion machine;
+- The target instance must be placed in the workload subnet;
 - On the Advanced Options field, paste the script attacker.sh and target.sh (1 script in each instance);

 ## Phase2 - Testing the Demo